BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 130 ---

-L 12/130 EN Official Journal of the European Union 17.1.2015

 (c) *BE* *CE* denotes the best estimate of the liability ceded to the external counterparty by the pooling arrangement as a whole;